Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Introduction

-\paragraph{Low-rank tensor models.} There is a huge literature on structured tensor estimation under low-rank models, including CP models~\citep{kolda2009tensor,sun2017provable}, Tucker models~\citep{zhang2018tensor}, and block models~\citep{wang2019multiway}.
+\paragraph{Low-rank tensor models.} There is a huge literature on structured tensor estimation under low-rank models, including CP models~\citep{kolda2009tensor}, Tucker models~\citep{zhang2018tensor}, and block models~\citep{wang2019multiway}.
 These models belong to parametric approaches, because they aim to explain the data with a finite number of parameters (i.e., decomposed factors).
 Our permuted smooth tensor model utilizes a different measure of model complexity than the usual low-rankness.
-We use \emph{infinite} number of parameters (i.e., smooth functions) to allow growing model complexity.
+We use \emph{infinite} number of parameters (i.e., smooth functions) to allow increasing model complexity.
 In this sense, our method belongs to nonparametric approaches.
-The comparison and benefits of nonparametric methods over parametric ones were discussed previously~\citep{pananjady2020isotonic,li2019nearest,gao2015rate,bickel2009nonparametric,shah2019low}.
+We emphasize that our permuted smooth tensor model does not necessarily include low-rank models.
+Compared to low-rank models, we utilize a different measure of \emph{model complexity}.
+When the underlying signal is precisely low-rank, then low-rank methods are preferred.
+However, if the underlying signal is high rank but has a specific structural pattern, then our nonparametric approach better captures the intrinsic model complexity.

 \paragraph{Nonparametric regression.} Our model is also related to nonparametric regression~\citep{tsybakov2009introduction}.
 One may view the problem~\eqref{eq:gmd} as a nonparametric regression, where the goal is to learn the function $f$ based on scalar response $\tY(i_1,\ldots,i_m)$ and design points $(\pi({i_1}),\ldots,\pi({i_m}))$ in $\bbR^m$; see Figure~\ref{fig:rate}(a).
 However, the \emph{unknown} permutation $\pi$ significantly influences the statistical and computational hardness of the problem.
-This latent $\pi$ leads to a phase transition behavior in the estimation error; see Figure~\ref{fig:rate}(b) and Sections~\ref{sec:lse}.
+This latent $\pi$ leads to a phase transition in the estimation error; see Figure~\ref{fig:rate}(b) and Section~\ref{sec:lse}.
 We reveal two components of error for the problem, one for nonparametric error and the other for permutation error.
-The impact of unknown permutation hinges on tensor order and smoothness in an intriguing way (see Theorems~\ref{thm:LSE}-\ref{thm:BC}).
+The impact of unknown permutation hinges on tensor order and smoothness in an intriguing way, as shown in~\eqref{eq:rate}.
 This is clearly contrary to classical nonparametric regression.